cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

 another one that writes files.
 We want to keep all four processors busy, and we want to split the processors evenly between input and output.
-Before creating the input and output threads, the application instructs the IlmImf library to create four worker threads:
+Before creating the input and output threads, the application instructs the OpenEXR library to create four worker threads:

 .. code-block::

     // main, before application threads are created:

     setGlobalThreadCount (4);

-In the input and output threads, input and output files are opened with *numThreads* set to 2:
+In the input and output threads, input and output files are opened with ``numThreads`` set to 2:

 .. code-block::